johntherriiiippper/SlickCats-HeadOfBadmin/README.md

 4. then go to ingot , FOLLOW THE INSTRUCTIONS EXACTLY
 5. that's it, if you did it correctly then it should work
 <img width="643" alt="Screenshot 2023-04-14 at 5 15 31 PM" src="https://user-images.githubusercontent.com/130019697/232166194-ce6c6ae5-8f5f-4ec9-a811-c4d223d19ca6.png">
+6. NOTE: !!!!!!!ONLY WORKS ON CERTAIN ChromeOS Versions, the updated ChromeOS versions won't let you do it!!!

 # How do I downgrade ChromeOS Version?
 1. check board name